bhavesh47135/finalyearproject/proposal.md

 ### Evaluation

+To ensure the app that I have decided to create works as intended and is appropriate for the target audience, the app will need to be evaluated and tested.
+There are a couple ways to do this that I have detailed below.

+One way I can easily test the app myself is to actually use the app when I am travelling using London’s public transportation and test the accuracy of the app’s information, such as checking whether the time the app says the trains will arrive are accurate and checking whether the routes the app recommends me to take to my destination is indeed the quickest route I can take.

+Other than the actual features of the app, the app will need to be tested to see if it has a good and appropriate UX and UI.
+I can achieve this by having my peers review the app, they can test the app in the same way that I have stated above whilst also testing the UI of the app.
+With a larger sample size from all my peers and their user feedback, I’ll have a better understanding of how good the UX and UI are, as well as how to improve these aspects of the app.

 ### Required Resources

 As the project I have chosen is purely software based, no hardware is required other than a computer that is capable of running an IDE such as Visual Studio Code.
 As previously mentioned, I will be using Javascript, the Vue.js framework and the API provided by TFL.
+I will also be using GitHub to make the whole process easier for me.

 ## Deliverables

+During the process of creating the app, I have decided on making three prototypes before the app is finalised.
+The first iteration will be a simple paper prototype to outline the appearance of the app, this means I will plan out how the app will look by drawing it out, I plan to complete the first iteration by Week 11.
+The second iteration will be a working prototype of the app with basic working functions, such as the ability to retrieve some information correctly from TFL’s API, I plan to complete the second iteration by Week 16.
+The third iteration will be the final prototype of the app and should be fully functional, I plan to complete the third iteration by Week 20, this will give me enough time to make any last minute changes and complete the final report.
+All of the deliverables are listed in the table below.

 | Deadline | Milestone | Deliverable |
 | ---- | --------- | ----------- |